 Our results of operations could be adversely affected by general conditions in the global economy, the global financial markets and global political conditions.
-The United States and global economies are facing growing inflation, higher interest rates and potential recession.
-Furthermore, a severe or prolonged economic downturn, including a recession or depression resulting from the ongoing Covid-19 pandemic or political disruption, such as the war between Ukraine and Russia or political conflict between China and Taiwan, could result in a variety of risks to our business, including increased costs as well as our ability to raise additional capital on acceptable terms.
-A weak or declining economy or political disruption, including any international trade disputes, could also strain our manufacturers or suppliers, possibly resulting in supply disruption, or cause delays in completion of clinical trials.
+The United States and global economies are facing inflation, higher interest rates and there remains the potential of a recession.
+Furthermore, a severe or prolonged economic downturn, including a recession or depression resulting from another pandemic or political disruption, such as the war between Ukraine and Russia or political conflict between China and Taiwan or Israeli military actions in Gaza and the potential for a wider conflict in the Middle East, could result in a variety of risks to our business, including increased costs as well as our ability to raise additional capital on acceptable terms.
+A material portion of the world's supply of pharmaceutical grade Samarium-152 is produced in Russia, and future economic sanctions or other hostilities between Ukraine and Russia could disrupt that supply.
+A weak or declining economy or political disruption, including any international trade disputes and disruptions in international trade and commerce, could also strain our manufacturers or suppliers, possibly resulting in supply disruption, or cause delays in completion of clinical trials.
 Any of the foregoing could seriously harm our business, and we cannot anticipate all of the ways in which the political or economic climate and financial market conditions could seriously harm our business.